JamesSkemp/words/content/post/photoshop-is-fun!.md

 +++
 title = "Photoshop is fun!"
-summary = "Is Photoshop fun?
+description = "Is Photoshop fun?
 Duh.
 Instead of using a filter, which is what I wanted to do in the first place, I did my own 'filter'.
 Not too shabby, but that's me." draft = false comments = true date = "2006-10-05T22:12:00-05:00"